 Also note that the unisons (most of the piano has 3 strings per note) are tuned by ear regardless of whether an electronic aid is utilized.
-For example, two of the three strings are muted with either rubber or felt mutes.
-One string is set to the correct pitch either by ear, aurally, or using an electronic tuner.
+For example, after two of the three strings are muted, one string is set to the correct pitch either by ear, aurally, or using an electronic tuner.
 Then the other two notes are each tuned, one at a time, to match the tuned string.
-This step of matching the other two strings is done by ear regardless of how the pitch of the first string is determined.
+This step of matching the other two strings is done by ear regardless of how the pitch of the first string was determined.

 Q - What happens when there is a broken string?

-A new bass string is more expensive and must be custom made based on measurement specifications that the tuner/technician takes to order the custom string replacement.
+A new bass string is more expensive and must be custom made.
+The tuner/technician takes measurements to order the custom string replacement.
 After a string is replaced with a new one, the new string will go out of tune quickly.
-This either requires return visits to keep tuning up that one string, or some tuners will leave the replaced string muted (not sounding) and plan to remove the mute/felt at the next regular tuning.
-String splicing does not have this problem which makes it a good alternative if the broken string is in good condition and can allow this splicing process.
+This either requires return visits to keep tuning up that one string, or some tuners will leave the replaced string muted (not sounding) and plan to remove the mute/felt and retune the string at the next regular tuning.
+String splicing does not have this problem which makes it a good alternative if the speaking length of the broken string is strong enough to allow this splicing process.

 Q - What are "false beats"?